timescale/docs/api/remove_compression_policy.md

 ## remove_compression_policy() <tag type="community" content="community" />
 If you need to remove the compression policy.
-To re-start policy-based compression you need to add the policy again.
+To restart policy-based compression you need to add the policy again.
 To view the policies that already exist, see [informational views][informational-views].